chsu2023/15618_project.github.io/README.md

 * Performance and analysis on the optimized cache and base cache.
 ## Goals and Deliverables
 ### 5.1 Plan to Achieve
-* Simulate the POPS inspired protocol on a simulator (preferably from 15-
-346) for multiprocessor NUMA caches (private L1 and shared L2).
+* Simulate the POPS-inspired protocol on a simulator (preferably from 15-346) for multiprocessor NUMA caches (private L1 and shared L2).
 * The simulator will provide the user with the functionality to set cache parameters and processor count.
 * The simulator will provide the ability to profile the proposed system